-From the marina, head into the town’s interior.
+From the marina, head into the Gallipoli Old Town interior.
 Ramble through the narrow alleys, past traditional Gallipoli restaurants and city center B&Bs.
-Make your way uphill to the cathedral, which is located on the highest point of the island (on an area thought to be sacred land since the island was originally inhabited).
+Make your way uphill to the Gallipoli Cathedral, which is located on the highest point of the island (on an area thought to be sacred land since the island was originally inhabited).

 The Cattedrale di Santa’Agata was built between 1629 and 1696, replacing a previous church.
 The church architecture was designed by Giovan Bernardino Genuino, but constructed by local builders, who used local stone.
 Inside, paintings adorn the interior…but the church was unfortunately closed during our visit.

 Nearby Bonus: Convent and Church of St. Teresa

 Just around the corner from the cathedral is a small convent and church, St. Teresa.
 The church was also designed in the Leccese Baroque style.